qutip/qutip/doc/guide/guide-tensor.rst

 =======================================

-As described in :ref:`states-super`, *superoperators* are operators that act on Liouville space, the vectorspace of linear operators.
+As described in :ref:`states-super`, *superoperators* are operators that act on Liouville space, the vector space of linear operators.
+That is, a superoperator acts on an operator to produce another operator.
+For example, a superoperator may act on a density matrix to produce another density matrix.
 Superoperators can be represented using the isomorphism
 :math:`\mathrm{vec} : \mathcal{L}(\mathcal{H}) \to \mathcal{H} \otimes \mathcal{H}` [Hav03]_, [Wat13]_.